ory/ci/changelog/README.md

 bash <path to create_changelog.sh in this repo>
 ```

-Run `make help` to see all available development tasks.
+Run `make` to see all available development tasks.